-Open operator1.mod in the Tutorial Models or correctly adjust the Server atoms in your own model.
-Run the model to ensure that the Operator hops constantly from one drilling machine to the other or to the inspection site.
-Processing sites that want to begin with an operation but haven't an Operator at their disposal yet, turn red in color!
+Open human Resource1.mod in the Tutorial Models or correctly adjust the Server atoms in your own model.
+Run the model and verify that the Human Resource hops constantly from one drilling machine to the other or to the inspection site.
+Processing sites that want to begin with an operation but have no Human Resource at their disposal, turn red in color!

-Requests to the Operator are processed according to their arrival sequence.
+Every time a call for a Human Resource is made a task is added to the team.
+By default, the tasks are processed according to their arrival sequence (FIFO).
 This can lead to the model getting stuck in a so-called deadlock, as a drilling machine can no longer get rid of its products.
 Make a long simulation run in order to study this situation.
-Later we shall learn how such a deadlock can be prevented.
+Later we will learn how such a deadlock can be prevented.

-The utilization rate of the Operator can be established with the Experiment Wizard and will be in excess of 80% (see Busy status).
-Does this match with your own calculation?
+The utilization rate of the Human Resource can be established during a run by connecting a Status monitor atom to the Human Resource or with the Experiment Wizard and will be in excess of 80% (Busy status).
+Does this match your own calculation?

-In short; it seems as though the model can handle the flow fine, but that the Operator will have to work hard even though walking does not (yet) take time.
-And 'walking' will be discussed in the following chapter ...
+In short; it seems although the model can handle the flow fine, the Human Resource has to work hard even though its walking does not (yet) take time.
+How to include walking will be discussed in the following chapter.

-9.2 Moving in the model's dimension
+10.2 Moving in the models dimension

-The Operator can be moved in 3 ways
+The Human Resource can be moved in 3 ways

 - 1. Relocating without time expense (default)

 - 2. Walking

-- 3. Walking by means of a network
+- 3. Walking along a network